vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

-When considering all these, **VSecM Safe** has not been created highly-available **by design**; however, it is so robust, and it restarts from crashes so fast that it’s “*as good as*” highly-available.
+When considering all these, **VSecM Safe** has not been created highly-available **by design**; however, it is so robust, and it restarts from crashes so fast that it's "*as good as*" highly-available.

 ## DO NOT LIMIT CPU on VSecM Pods